How to Buy Bitcoin in New Zealand

 For the average investor, the main characteristics to look for in a platform for buying BTC are as follows:

-1. Funding methods
+1. Understand the Funding methods

 Check if the company has convenient funding methods that are familiar to you.
 Some companies engaged in cryptocurrency trading may struggle with opening bank accounts or partnering with licensed payment processing companies, which means out of necessity they cooperate with payment institutions with a higher risk appetite.

-2. Fees
+2. Know the Fees Upfront

-Familiar yourself with all of the applicable fees.
+Familiarise yourself with all of the applicable fees.
 Some companies impose transaction or conversion fees to cover what's charged to them by payment processors.
 For example, free is perfect, one per cent is fair, two per cent is high, and anything more is unreasonable.

 All exchanges and brokers make their money from transaction fees when users buy or sell cryptocurrencies, and again, they can vary widely.
 Some platforms charge 0.5% and some charge 0.1% or less, depending on your trading volume.
 Some exchanges adopt a maker-taker model, where they charge less when limit-orders are used instead of market-orders.

-3. Reputation
+3. Know the Platform's Reputation

 Look for an established company with an active user base.
 The more users a company serves hints at greater liquidity on the platform, making it easier to buy and sell Bitcoin.
 There are many options in the market today which have been operating reliably for years.

-4. Compliance
+4. Compliance is Important

 It's important to know you have the ability to sell your Bitcoin quickly and easily, should you want to liquidate them.
 Also, check how your sale will be settled, how long it will take, and if any transfer fees should be expected.

-6. Range of products
+6. Be Aware of the Range of products

 If you're interested in buying other cryptocurrencies, you may want to review what else is offered.
 Most large exchanges and brokers offer numerous cryptocurrencies and digital assets.
 The features of the platform might also be of interest, depending on your Bitcoin investment strategy.
 If you want to make a couple of purchases, you probably want a simple application which doesn't require learning how to use some advanced trading software.
 However, if you're looking to trade Bitcoin and other cryptocurrencies more actively, then a sophisticated trading platform will be more compelling.